Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

 | x86_64 (AMD)                 | romeo, alpha                                            | modenv/hiera |
 | *x86_64 (licensed software)* | *all of the above*                                      | modenv/scs5  |
 | ppc64le                      | ml                                                      | modenv/ml    |
-<p style="font-size: 80%;">Actually 'romeo', 'alpha' and 'ml' refer to their respective interactive partitions 'romeo-interactive', 'alpha-interactive', 'ml-interactive' to reduce job queue waiting time.</p>

-We also have a more [in depth description regarding Modules](../software/modules/#module-environments).

 ### Standard Environments